Why should fun and learning stop during Summer?

 – We will require staff and families to perform health self-assessments and stay home if feeling unwell.

-Classes are held on Tuesday, Wednesday, and Thursday beginning June 15 and ending August 12.
+Classes are held on Tuesday through Thursday (except for the week of 7/3) beginning June 13 and ending August 10.

 *Themes change weekly.
 Each day of camp will be unique with different activities related to the weekly theme.